hexbus/ppebcr-docs/README.md

 ### 2️⃣ Flash UF2 Firmware

+- Pick the Correct Firmware for your device - If you have 1 PSRam, then select the 2mb version, 2 PSRams, select the 8mb version.
 - Copy the file `PPEB.uf2` directly onto the Pico’s USB drive.
 These files are only [located on AtariAge](https://forums.atariage.com/topic/358129-pi-picow-peripheral-expansion-box-side-port-device/page/28/#findComment-5639111).
 - After the file copies, the Pico will automatically reboot into PPEB-cr mode.
 - It should blink 3 times when powered with no microsd inserted.